albayerga/G_102_6_webapp/README.md

 - index.pkl: dictionary that contains term as key and doc_ids with their term positioning as value
 - idf.pkl, tf.pkl, df.pkl, tweet_popularity.pkl: dictionaries with previously generated scores

-This projects contains the startup Flask files for developing a web application.

 ## To download this repo locally